AlienKevin/string-unified/README.md

 ```
 ## match
 > Note that match() requires ES2015+ because of limited support of unicode regexp
-> in lower versions and limitations of source code transpilers like [regexpu](https://github.com/mathiasbynens/regexpu#known-limitations) used by Babel.
+> in lower versions and limitations of current source code transpilers like [regexpu](https://github.com/mathiasbynens/regexpu#known-limitations).

 Test if a string matches a regular expression or another string.
 ```js